HL7/fhir-us-ndh/input/pagecontent/exchange-capability.md

 |**PractitionerRole**       |  SHALL | SHALL  | SHALL  |
 |**Restriction**            |  SHALL | SHALL  | SHOULD |
 |**Validation**             |  SHALL | SHALL  | SHOULD |

+### Conformance Requirements
+The primary focus of this implementation guide is a RESTful API for obtaining data from a FHIR-enabled Exchange from a National Directory of Healthcare Providers & Services (NDH).
+This API supports a unidirectional flow of information from a FHIR-enabled NDH Exchange Directory to distributed directories and/or applications. (e.g., supports GET but not PUT or POST)

+The capability statement for NDH requires support of all of the associated resources defined for the NDH.
+However, to facilitate the use of the NHD IG by local environments that may act, in their sphere of influence as reference directories, this IG supports two less restrictive exchange capability statements:

+1. NDH Exchange Base Expanded – requires **SHALL** support all of the resources except for CareTeam, InsurancePlan, and Network which are **SHOULD** support.
+2. NDH Exchange Base – limits required **SHALL** support to the following resources: Endpoint, Location, Organization, Practitioner, and PractitionerRole.
+The remaining resources are noted as **SHOULD** support.